 Everybody makes mistakes.
 We are used to sort out our own faults, but sometimes we have to deal with our colleagues’ mistakes.
 Customer trust can be based on how good you are in troubleshooting.
-Do you know how it can affect customer trust when you sound positive or negative about your colleague when you talk to an affected customer?
+Do you know how it can affect customer trust when you sound positive or negative about your colleague when you talk over a live chat software to an affected customer?
 Do you know how you usually sound?

 What your customers think when you are negative about your colleague’s mistake or attitude.